robmuh/robmuh.github.com/_posts/2014-11-23-codecombat.markdown

 subtitle: Flash Over Substance
 ---

+UPDATE: CodeCombat is the first experience every Code and Play&trade;
+student has with Python despite its idiotic snubbing of PEP-8 and almost educationally destructive use of `loop {}`.
+In every other class beyond this we teach Python on the Linux command line and students see for themselves what a fail CodeCombat was on that point.

 My overwhelming excitement to discover [CodeCombat.com](http://codecombat.com) was instantly squelched when I saw the Python (default) language